Welcome to Central!

 Information on tax credits and other issues related to financial aid can be found at: www.irs.gov

-- Complete registration by the end of Add/Drop.
+- Complete registration by the end of add/drop change of schedule period.

-- First time student borrowers: Complete an Entrance Interview. www.studentloans.gov All first time borrowers: Complete the student and/or Parent Electronic Master Promissory Note and online PLUS Request at www.studentloans.gov.
+- First time student borrowers: Complete new borrower's entrance counseling at www.studentloans.gov All first time borrowers: Complete the student and/or parent Electronic Master Promissory Note and online PLUS Request at www.studentloans.gov

-- All student borrowers: Complete an Exit Interview before you leave school. www.nslds.ed.gov.
+- All student borrowers: Complete an Exit Interview before you leave school at www.nslds.ed.gov

-- Master’s candidates must enroll in at least 5 credits of course work at #501 level or higher.
+- Master’s candidates must enroll in at least 5 credits of course work at #501 level or higher to receive aid

-- Read and respond immediately to any correspondence from the Financial Aid Office.
+- Read and respond immediately to any correspondence from the Financial Aid Office, which will normally be sent to your CWU email address.

-- Keep your address and phone number updated on Safari www.cwu.edu Wildcat Connection > Safari.
+- Keep your address and phone number updated on www.cwu.edu > MyCWU

-- Check your “To Do List” on Safari frequently.
+- Check your “To Do List” on MyCWU frequently.

-- Make progress toward a degree as described in the "Satisfactory Progress Standards Policy”.
-The policy is available on line at www.cwu.edu/financial-aid.
+- Make progress toward a degree as described in the "Satisfactory Academic Progress (SAP) Standards Policy.”
+The policy is available on line at www.cwu.edu/financial-aid/satisfactory-academic-progress-sap-policy

-- June 1 is the priority deadline for Verification.
+- May 15 is the priority deadline for verification

-- Keep your award notices, promissory note, disclosure notices, and Federal Personal Identification Number (PIN) in a safe place.
+- Keep your award notices, promissory note, disclosure notices, and FSA ID info in a safe place